Interview with Anton Steck

 A funny coincidence is that Anton Steck, the leading violist during FiBO's Die Families Bach in November, played the baroque violin for the first time in Finland!
 The year was 1989, and the occasion was a visit with his chamber group during his studies in Karlsruhe.

-My name is Anton Steck, I was born in South Germany, I am a Professor for Baroque Violin and Ensemble Direction at the University of Music in Trossingen (Germany).
+I was born in South Germany, I am a Professor for Baroque Violin and Ensemble Direction at the University of Music in Trossingen (Germany).
 Since 30 years I lead ensembles, playing concertos and doing chamber music.
 I founded two ensembles, a string quartet (Schuppanzigh-Quartett Köln) and L'Orchestre heroique, an orchestra which exists mainly out of former master students of mine and is specialized in music from the Beethoven time.
 My repertoire starts in 1600 and ends up in the middle of 19th century.

 How did you end up with your instrument?
 Who or what made you choose it?